rdpeng/rprogdatascience/README.md

 * `bookdown`: used to build the Bookdown version of the book

-* `leanpub`: sued to build the Leanpub version of the book
+* `leanpub`: used to build the Leanpub version of the book

 ### Before You Start